jwtowner/lug/README.md

 lug
 ===
-An embedded domain specific language in C++17 for expressing parser combinators as extended Parsing Expression Grammars (PEGs)
+An embedded domain specific language for expressing parsers as extended Parsing Expression Grammars (PEGs) in C++17

 Features
 ---
 - Natural syntax more akin to external parser generator languages, unlike many other C++ parsing toolkits
 - Direct and indirect left recursion with precedence levels to disambiguate subexpressions with mixed left/right recursion
 - Traditional PEG syntax has been extended to support attribute grammars
-- Cut operator to commit parser to currently matched parse prefix and prune all backtrack entries
+- Cut operator to commit to currently matched parse prefix and prune all backtrack entries
 - Generated parsers are compiled down to special-purpose bytecode and executed in a virtual parsing machine
 - Uses expression template functors for evaluating and optimizing grammar rules at compile time
 - UTF-8 text parsing with support for matching Unicode character classes
-- Header only library using C++17 language and library features
+- Single header only library using C++17 language and library features
 - Relatively small with the intent to remain under 1000 lines of very terse code

 It is based on research introduced in the following papers: